Skip links

 Hearings typically come in two forms.
 You could have an informal conference which will serve to resolve the issues or a formal hearing which is similar to a trial and you can subpoena documents, cross-examine witnesses, submit expert testimony and documentary evidence.
 Then a formal Order will be entered, you can appeal this Order to the District Court in Clark or Washoe County.
 It is imperative to have qualified legal counsel who can advocate on your behalf, negotiate where applicable, and appeal any adverse decisions.
 The Spartacus Law Firm has the experience and knowledge that you can count on to keep your license intact and mitigate harsh disciplinary outcomes.

 Our qualified nurse attorney at the Spartacus Law Firm can help you keep your license and reputation intact by utilizing a strategic legal approach to protect your license.
 It is important to invoke the assistance of qualified legal counsel as soon as possible.
 Whether your licensing issue has arose as a result of a criminal matter, complaint, ethics or standard of care issue the Spartacus Law Firm can assist you during this difficult time and protect your nursing license.
-Whether you are in Reno or Las Vegas contact us today for a free consultation so we can discuss a comprehensive strategy to defend your nursing license.
+Whether you are in Reno or Las Vegas contact us today for a consultation so we can discuss a comprehensive strategy to defend your nursing license.
 The Nevada Board of Nursing makes public its list of disciplinary actions

 spartacus board of nursing complaint process graphic